jwplayer/ott-web-app/docs/features/video-protection.md

 Notice that every token grants access to a unique resource.
 It's not possible to have token that grant access to a collection of resources.

-Below you can find an example on how to sign URLs using Python.
+The tokens are generated using the property API key.
+See [the documenation](https://developer.jwplayer.com/jwplayer/docs/protect-your-content-with-signed-urls) on how to generate a token.

 ## DRM